 Many immigration clients who visit our Hemet immigration law offices want to obtain a spouse visa for their husband or wife.

 Sometimes the parties are not yet married.
 If the immigrant spouse still lives in their home country, like the Dominican Republic, Sweden, or Mexico, we discuss the options of filing a fiance/fiancee visa petition.

 Other times, a U.S. citizen or lawful permanent resident desires to file an immigration family-based petition for their children who are already living with them.

 What Are Your Choices For Immigrating Your Future Spouse?

 Jimmy, a U.S. citizen living in San Jacinto, met Chen while working as an engineer in China.
-They continued to stay in touch through video-conferencing via Skype and chatting via Yahoo.
+When he returned to the United States, they continued to stay in touch through video-conferencing via Skype and chatting via Yahoo.

-Shortly after Chen arrived in the U.S. on a tourist visa, they decided to get married.
-Not sure what to do next, they came to our Hemet immigration office.
+A few years later, Chen arrived in the U.S. on a tourist visa.
+Shortly afterwards, they decided to get married.
+They realized the need for immigration advice.
+Not sure what steps to take next, they came to our Hemet immigration office.

-A second option, because Chen’s parents in China did like the idea of her getting married so quickly, is to file a fiancée visa.
+A second option, because Chen’s parents in China did not like the idea of her getting married so quickly, would be to file a fiancée visa.
 She would go back to China.
-Jimmy would petition to bring her back to the United States and they would get married when she returned.
+Jimmy would petition to bring her back to the United States, and they would get married within ninety days of her arrival.

 Hemet Naturalization And Citizenship Services